mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 ### <a name="3.2" class="anchor"></a> [3.2 Assembly programming](#3.2)

-Assembly programs are typically generated by compilers but it can sometimes be necessary to inspect or change manually (note that writing programs using assembly instructions is not very efficient and can be very error prone).
+Assembly programs are typically generated by compilers, but it can sometimes be necessary to inspect or change manually (note that writing programs using assembly instructions is not very efficient and can be very error prone).

 #### <a name="3.2.1" class="anchor"></a> [Data transfer](#3.2.1)